-Here you can find information about my research and teaching and download my CV.
+Here you can find information about my research and teaching.

-Current Position: I am currently a Senior Lecturer at the University of Westminster where I jointly lead the MA in Media, Campaigning and Social Change.
-I am also Deputy Director of the Communication and Media Research Institute (CAMRI), a leading centre of media and communications research in the UK that is home to around 30 researchers and 65 doctoral students.
+Current Position: I am currently a Reader in Media and Politics at the University of Westminster where I jointly lead the MA in Media, Campaigning and Social Change.
+I am also Co-Leading the Arts, Communication and Culture Research Community that fosters interdisciplinary research across the university.
+Between 2015-2019, I was Deputy Director and then Co-Director of the Communication and Media Research Institute (CAMRI), a leading centre of media and communications research in the UK that is home to around 30 researchers and 65 doctoral students.

 Research Interests: My research interests include the relationship between online tools, advocacy groups and social movements.
 I am particularly interested in the role of the internet in processes of organizing, decision-making and collective identity formation, as well as in how online tools affect the activists’ interaction with the media and with the targets of their campaigns.

 Main Project: I am currently writing up research on the role of the internet in economic justice activism, and the Occupy Movement in particular, in the USA and the UK.
 The study was funded by a Mid-Career Fellowship by the British Academy.
 As part of the fellowship, I was a visiting researcher at the University of Washington, at New York University and at the Massachusetts Institute of Technology.

 Other Projects: Other research projects, currently at the writing-up stage, include a rethinking of counterpublic theory (together with Thomas Poell) and some work on the use of the media by environmental movemements (together with Doug Specht).